 Hearing loss is present in 50 to 65% of all patients with osteogenesis imperfecta and may occur in any of the 4 main types.

 Type I is the mildest.
 Symptoms and signs in some patients are limited to blue sclerae (due to a deficiency in connective tissue allowing the underlying vessels to show through) and musculoskeletal pain due to joint hypermobility.
 Recurrent fractures in childhood are possible.

 Type II (neonatal lethal type or osteogenesis imperfecta congenita) is the most severe and is lethal.
 Multiple congenital fractures result in shortened extremities.
 Sclerae are blue.
 The skull is soft and, when palpated, feels like a bag of bones.
 Because the skull is soft, trauma during delivery may cause intracranial hemorrhage and stillbirth, or neonates may die suddenly during the first few days or weeks of life.

 Type IV is intermediate in severity.
 Survival rate is high.
+This type is variable and deforming.
 Bones fracture easily in childhood before adolescence.
 Sclera are typically normal in color.
 Height is moderate-short stature.
 Accurate diagnosis is important because these patients may benefit from treatment.

 Diagnosis of osteogenesis imperfecta is usually clinical, but there are no standardized criteria.

 Analysis of type I procollagen from cultured fibroblasts (from a skin biopsy) or sequence analysis of the COL1A1 and COL1A2 genes can be used when clinical diagnosis is unclear.

 Severe osteogenesis imperfecta can be detected in utero by level II ultrasonography.

 Growth hormone helps growth-responsive children (types I and IV).